tez-capital/tezpay/extension/official/payout-fixer/readme.md

 ## Notes

 - Does not affect generation result.
 Actual changes are visible before the payout when you are prompted to confirm the payouts. (hint: you can use --dry-run)
+  - NOTE: dry run uses separate folder structure for reports, use `mkdir -p reports/dry && cp -r reports/<cycle> /reports/dry/<cycle>` to copy the reports to the dry run folder.
 - We do not recommend to run it in continual mode, use only when paying out manually.
 - Creates log file `tezpay-fixer.log` where it lists all the changes made.
 - Can be used to fix any kind of payout issue - e.g. missing payouts, wrong payouts after incorrect config, etc.